Skip links

 • Ergonomic Workstations

 One of the most effective techniques for preventing back injuries in the workplace is the implementation of ergonomic workstations.
 Ergonomics focuses on designing work environments that fit the needs of workers, thereby reducing strain and preventing injuries.
 Key elements of an ergonomic workstation include adjustable chairs with lumbar support, proper desk height, and monitor placement to ensure a neutral spine position.
-According to a study published in the Journal of Safety Research, workplaces that implemented ergonomic interventions are likely to cause reduction in back injuries.
+According to a study published in the Journal of Safety Research, workplaces that implement ergonomic interventions are likely to cause a reduction in back injuries.

 • Proper Lifting Techniques